samboy/lunacy/README.md

 Luau, LuaJIT, Gopher Lua, Adobe Lightroom Classic, etc.) designed to be a tiny yet powerful stand alone scripting language.

+The reason for this fork is to have a security hardened version of Lua 5.1.

+The main differences from Lua 5.1 are:

+* CVE-2014-5461 has been patched
+* For security reasons, `pairs()` is non-deterministic
+* `math.random()` is cryptographically strong
+* Additional libraries are added: `lfs`, `bit32`, and `spawner`
+* Better desktop calculator support
+* Better documentation

+# Lunacy documentation

+I have written a [PDF book](https://samboy.github.io/lunacy-book.pdf) on how to program in Lunacy; while this doesn’t cover everything Lunacy can do, it covers the kind of text processing I used to do in Perl.

+There is also a [PDF reference manual](https://samboy.github.io/lunacy-manual.pdf) which covers pretty much everything Lunacy can do.

+# OS support and getting Lunacy

-This is designed to be compiled as a tiny Windows binary, but it also compiles and runs in Linux (CentOS 7 64-bit).
+This can be compiled as a tiny Windows binary, and it also compiles and runs in Linux.

 Lunacy is available at [GitHub](https://github.com/samboy/lunacy), [Sourcehut](https://git.sr.ht/~samiam/Lunacy),